 Here are the answers to many of the common questions that students ask us about the MLH Fellowship.

-Due to COVID-19, thousands of students in the MLH community will miss out on internships this summer.
-We know how important this hands-on experience is for aspiring software engineers and designed this educational program as an alternative to help some of those impacted.
+Due to COVID-19, 20,000+ students in the MLH community lost their internships and full-time jobs.
+We know how important hands-on experience is for aspiring software engineers and designed this educational program as an alternative to help some of those impacted.

 Founded in 2013, Major League Hacking (MLH) is the global community for student developers.
 We support 100,000+ student developers, designers, and engineers each year through thousands of on-campus events like workshops, hackathons, and career fests.
 MLH has been a community first, mission driven organization from the beginning.